romain-valeo/EVSE-connections/README.md

 If you want to use a smartphone, open wifi access point on it.\
 Connect to the wifi network:
 ```
-nmcli device wifi connect "network_ssid" --ask
+nmcli device wifi connect "router_ssid" --ask
 ```
 > [!NOTE]
-> "network_ssid" can refer to any smartphone or router you want to connect to.\
+> "router_ssid" can refer to any smartphone or router you want to connect to.

 Enter the password.\
 If successful, internet connection will be set up.\
 Check by ping: